GeoScripting-WUR/Intro2Linux/surfsara_tutorial.md

 <!--### "Cloud" view-->

 To do that, when your VM is in the *OFF* state, press the green floppy disk icon.
-Give your new template a name and choose "Persistent".
+Give your new template a descriptive name (for example, your name or the name of your group) and choose "Persistent".
 Wait a while while your changes are saved.

 From here on, as long as you start the VM from the template in the *Saved* tab, the changes you do will be saved.